 The simple, and of course most obvious way to get around this fee is to not check in luggage at all.
 Instead, packing everything into a carry-on.
 I remember going on holiday with my parents circa 2004 when these fees had just been introduced by budget airlines.
 At the time were the only ones going on a family holiday with just hand luggage.
 However, a decade later, you’ll struggle to walk around the airport without being tripped up by someone’s mini suitcase.

-If you’re sat there thinking “I’ll never fit a week’s worth of clothes in that tiny suitcase” then think again.
-There are hundreds of guides online or Youtube that demonstrate how to maximise the space.
+– and if you’re sat there thinking “I’ll never fit a week’s worth of clothes in that tiny suitcase” then think again.

 If you have children then paying for a large suitcase to be stored in the hold may seem like the only option.
 However, depending on your destination you could opt to use the money you would spend on bringing a suitcase to instead purchase the items you would have otherwise stored in the suitcase.

 Depending on the age of the child and the airline you’re travelling with children will be entitled to hand luggage too.
 Children’s clothes are smaller than adults so be sure to play suitcase Jenga to maximise your space.
 Think about buying cheap clothes and leaving them there.
 Alternatively, you could take old clothes that you were only going to throw away anyway – perfect for around the pool.

 Regardless of whether you opt for hand luggage or a suitcase in the hold.
 Airlines have weight restrictions.
 This hidden airline fee will look to charge you extra if you’re baggage weighs more than a select amount (this amount often varies airline to airline)

 It’s important to remember that hidden airline fees are also in the weight of both hand luggage and checked in baggage.
 I’ve compiled a short list of airlines and their weight restrictions, however please be sure to check with your airline at the time of travel as these are often changed.